Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - A full stack e-commerce web application using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 - Added the PayPal SDK and sandbox accounts to simulate live payment of an order and front/back end response of a submitted order.
-- Used the Cloudinary service to allow an Admin to upload images of each product and update the MongoDB database with the image's hosted URL.
+- Used the Cloudinary service to allow an Admin to upload and delete images of a product.
 - Used Redux to manage global state as opposed to context in past projects.
 - Created various database relationships between collections in MongoDB using embedded documents (storing object IDs in other documents).
   - For example, the orders collection has the ObjectID of the user who placed the order and ObjectID of each product in the order.